mjordan/iipqa/README.md

 ## What does iipqa check for?

-* That files and directories in the import packages are arranged according to how each of the batch modules expects them to be arranged.
+* That files and directories in import packages are arranged according to how each of the batch modules expects them to be arranged.
 * That directories named to indicate page order for books and newspapers issues are numeric.
-* That there are no extra files like .Thumbs.db, .DS_Store, or log files mixed in with the import packages.
+* That there are no extra files like .Thumbs.db, .DS_Store, or .log files mixed in with the import packages.
 * That MODS XML files in import packages validate.

 The MODS validation test is optional, and is enabled by providing the `-v` option in the `iipqa` command.
 The other tests are always run.

 ## Usage

-iipqa should be run against you Islandora import packages prior to loading the packages with Islandora Batch, Islandora Book Batch, Islandora Newspaper Batch, or Islandora Compound Batch.
+iipqa should be run against your Islandora import packages prior to loading the packages with Islandora Batch, Islandora Book Batch, Islandora Newspaper Batch, or Islandora Compound Batch.
 Run iipqa as follows:

 `php iipqa [options] directory`